-The ESA-listed Canada lynx (Lynx Canadensis) is known to occur in the Blue Mountains of SE Washington, Gray Wolf (Canis lupus) and Canada lynx (Lynx canadensis).
-While suitable habitat may exist for these ESA-listed species in the wildlife area, no records show the presence of this species with a neglible likelihood for presence in the future.
-Thus, the actions would have no effect on this species.
+The ESA-listed Canada lynx (Lynx canadensis) are known to occur in the Blue Mountains of SE Washington, Canada lynx (Lynx canadensis).
+While suitable habitat may exist in the Wildlife Area, no records show the presence of lynx with a neglible likelihood for presence in the future and the actions would have no effect on this species.

-Overall the project would result in beneficial impacts to terrestrial wildlife due to the reduction of invasive species, creation of wetland and deepwater pools and the expansion and enhancement of native plant assemblages in riparian and shrub-steppe habitat.
+Overall the project would result in beneficial impacts to terrestrial wildlife due to the reduction of invasive species and the expansion and enhancement of native plant assemblages in floodplain riparian habitat, grasslands, forest and upland shrub.